-Season Management option Comment Previous year (winter/spring) Keep pastures short in early spring Ideally graze to <1.4t/ha food on offer 3-4 weeks prior to the Timerite [®] date 1 .
+IPM strategies for the redlegged earth mite.
+Season Management option Comment Previous year (winter/spring) Keep pastures short in early spring Ideally graze to <1.4t/ha Food on Offer 3-4 weeks prior to the Timerite® date 1 .
 Heavily grazed spring paddocks will not require an insecticide spray.
-Keep fencelines clean Spray out broadleaf weeds (especially in capeweed) along fencelines of paddocks that contain RLEM.
+Keep fencelines clean Spray out broadleaf weeds (especially capeweed) along fencelines of paddocks that contain RLEM.
 Use selective chemicals Where possible avoid using organophosphates (OPs) or synthetic pyrethroids (SPs) for control of spring pests other than RLEM.
 For example, use pirimicarb for control of aphids and Bt , NPV, spinetoram or emamectin benzoate for control of caterpillars.
 Use mite-tolerant pasture species For continuing pastures, consider selecting varieties with known mite tolerance.
 The pasture legume Trifolium glanduliferum (cv Prima gland clover) is less susceptible to RLEM feeding.
-Subterranean clovers - Narrikup ^(b) , Bindoon ^(b) and Rosabrook ^(b) - may suffer less damage from RLEM than other varieties.
-Use mite-tolerant crops In situations where significant resistance issues exist, consider selecting crop types that are less susceptible to RLEM.
+Subterranean clovers - Narrikup ^{(c)} , Bindoon ^{(c)} and Rosabrook ^{$(c) - may suffer less damage from RLEM than other varieties.$} Plan for less susceptible crop types In situations where significant resistance issues exist, consider selecting crop types that are less susceptible to RLEM.
 Cereals are more tolerant than canola, and are typically better at compensating for early RLEM feeding damage.
 Some pulse crops, such as lentils and chickpeas, are not favoured by RLEM.
-Pre-sowing Control weeds 2 weeks before sowing Control all weeds (especially capeweed and Paterson's curse) using herbicides or cultivation within paddocks and along fencelines at least 2 weeks in advance of intended sowing date.
+Pre-sowing Control weeds 2 weeks before sowing Control all weeds (especially capeweed & Paterson's curse) using herbicides or cultivation within paddocks and along fencelines at least 2 weeks in advance of intended sowing date.
 This is especially important in 'late break' years where mites have hatched and are feeding on pre-sowing weeds.
-Avoid bare-earth sprays prior to mite hatch Do not apply preventative insecticides against RLEM in seasons where crops are sown in advance of known mite-hatching events.
-Use higher seed rates Consider higher seeding rates to allow for some mite feeding damage and plant loss (especially in canola).
-Emergence and crop establishment Monitor and use spray thresholds Monitor susceptible crops through to establishment using direct visual searches, and use thresholds to inform spray decisions.
-Avoid preventative or prophylactic insurance sprays.
-Use barrier sprays if mites invade from edges Be aware of edge effects; mites move in from weeds around paddock edges.
-Where RLEM are colonising crop margins and fencelines in the early stages of population development, consider a barrier spray with an insecticide to prevent/delay the build-up of RLEM and to retain beneficial species.
+Avoid bare earth sprays prior to mite hatch Do not apply preventative insecticides against RLEM in seasons where crops are sown in advance of known mite-hatching events.
+Use higher seed rates Consider higher seeding rates to allow for some mite-feeding damage and plant loss (especially in canola).
+Emergence & crop establishment Monitor and use spray thresholds Monitor susceptible crops through to establishment using direct visual searches, and use thresholds to inform spray decisions.
+Avoid preventative or prophylactic sprays.
+Use border sprays if mites invade from edges Be aware of edge effects; mites move in from weeds around paddock edges.
+Where RLEM are colonising crop margins and fencelines in the early stages of population development, consider a border spray with an insecticide to prevent/delay the build-up or RLEM and to retain beneficial species.